Last updated on March 10, 2026

 Only a good fit in typal decks, but in those cases, holy heck does this banner fly high!

-Vanquisher's Banner provides pretty much all you want from a support artifact: a lord effect (in Magic lingo, giving a +1/+1 buff to one type of creature) and a very solid draw engine to go along with it.
+Vanquisher's Banner provides pretty much all you want from a support artifact: an anthem effect lord effect and a very solid draw engine to go along with it.

 Mind's Eye